Gawker: Gawker Stalker

 On March 14, 2006, Gawker launched Gawker Stalker Maps, a mashup of the site's Gawker Stalker feature and Google Maps.
 After this, Gawker Stalker—originally a weekly roundup of celebrity sightings in New York City submitted by Gawker readers—was frequently updated, and the sightings are displayed on a map.
 The feature sparked criticism from celebrities and publicists for encouraging stalking.
 George Clooney's representative Stan Rosenfeld described Gawker Stalker as "a dangerous thing".
 Jessica Coen said that the map is harmless, that Gawker readers are "for the most part, a very educated, well-meaning bunch", and that "if there is someone really intending to do a celebrity harm, there are much better ways to go about doing that than looking at the Gawker Stalker".

 On April 6, 2007, Emily Gould appeared on an edition of Larry King Live hosted by talk show host Jimmy Kimmel during a panel discussion titled "Paparazzi: Do They Go Too Far?" and was asked about the Gawker Stalker.
 Kimmel accused the site of potentially assisting real stalkers, adding that Gould and her website could ultimately be responsible for someone's death.
 Kimmel continued to claim a lack of veracity in Gawkers published stories, and the potential for libel it presents.
 At the end of the exchange Gould said that she didn't "think it was OK" for websites to publish false information, after which Kimmel said she should "check your website then."

 Outing of Peter Thiel as gay

 In 2007, Gawker published an article by Owen Thomas allegedly outing Silicon Valley venture capitalist Peter Thiel as gay, although Thomas contends the article did not constitute outing since Thiel's sexuality had been "known to a wide circle" in the Bay Area.
 This, together with a series of articles about his friends and others that he said "ruined people's lives for no reason", motivated Thiel to fund lawsuits against Gawker by people complaining their privacy had been invaded, including Hulk Hogan.

 Tom Cruise video

 On January 15, 2008, Gawker mirrored a Scientology video featuring Tom Cruise from a removed posting on YouTube.
-They soon posted a copyright infringement notice written by lawyers for Scientology.
-By July 2009, the video had not been removed and no lawsuit was filed.
+Gawker soon posted a copyright infringement notice written by lawyers for Scientology.
+By July 2009, the video had not been removed and no lawsuit had been filed.